Civic Exchange: Nature conservation

-In early 2017, Civic Exchange published a baseline study of the public’s awareness and attitudes towards biodiversity conservation, based on Cantonese-language polling of more than 1,000 respondents.
+In early 2017, Civic Exchange published a baseline study of the public's awareness and attitudes towards biodiversity conservation, based on Cantonese-language polling of more than 1,000 respondents.
 It showed a "very low" level of awareness and concern about biodiversity among the Hong Kong public.

-In 2014, the Environmental Investigation Agency’s report "Routes of Extinction" identified Hong Kong as a major smuggling hub for illegal timber and other wildlife products.
+In 2014, the Environmental Investigation Agency's report "Routes of Extinction" identified Hong Kong as a major smuggling hub for illegal timber and other wildlife products.
 Later that year Civic Exchange published Taking from the Wild: Moving Towards Sustainability in Hong Kong's Wildlife Trade.

 Urban environment

 Civic Exchange studies sustainable transport planning, land policy, waterfront design, urban renewal, walkability, public open space, and the "small house policy," a local issue related to Hong Kong's villages.
 It has also conducted comparative reports between Hong Kong and other Asian cities.

 In February 2017, CEx measured and outlined urban public space across Hong Kong.
 Its argument was that Hong Kongers received far less of such space - like public parks and playgrounds - than residents of other similarly dense Asian cities.
 The report was the result of a crowdsourcing campaign that raised more than HK $300,000.

 A major recent focus has been walkability.
 In October 2016, Civic Exchange hosted the international Walk21 Conference, which included more than 150 speakers from around the world.
 Then-Chief Secretary of the Hong Kong Government, and current Chief Executive candidate Carrie Lam was the keynote speaker.
 That was followed by the launch of a Walkability initiative in December 2016.
 Its panel includes architect Christopher Law and architect Rocco Yim of Rocco Design Architects.

-From 2016-2017, Civic Exchange produced a series of reports comparing wellbeing and satisfaction in major Asian cities like Hong Kong, Singapore and Shanghai.
+From 2016 to 2017, Civic Exchange produced a series of reports comparing wellbeing and satisfaction in major Asian cities like Hong Kong, Singapore and Shanghai.

 Civic Exchange first published a policy review of the Small House Policy in 2003, followed by Small House Policy II: An Update in 2013.
 Their latest report Small Houses, Big Effects: Public Opinion Survey on the Small House Policy, published in 2015, helps stakeholders consider the best approach to dialogue on this topic.

 Other programme areas

-Aside from the main focuses addressed through Civic Exchange’s publications and events, the organization also runs other programmes.
+Aside from the main focuses addressed through Civic Exchange's publications and events, the organization also runs other programmes.

 Civic Exchange offers an internship programme in research and communications, open during the summer months (May to August).

 Civic Exchange holds or co-hosts regular conferences, talks, workshops and public discussions to generate engagement from government, academics, NGOs and a broader public.
 Past speakers have been politicians, scholars and businessmen, including Prof Dan Bodansky, Matt Postles, Dave Ho, Silvia Ding, Sum Yin Kwong, Tze Wai Wong, Prof. Allen Zheng, Penelope McDaniel, Eddie Fish, Arthur Lui, Vinay Patwardhan, Prof. Peter Clift, Dr. Jean Philippe Lafore, Prof. Gabriel Lau, Prof. William Lau.